rapportive-oss/storm-amqp-spout/README.markdown

 shared queue that allows for guaranteed processing.
 (For prototyping, an [ExclusiveQueueWithBinding][] may be simpler to manage.)

+This does not currently handle malformed messages very well: the spout worker will crash if the provided [Scheme][] fails to deserialise a message.

+This does not currently support retrying messages in the event of transient failure to process: any message which the topology fails to process will simply be dropped.
+This is to prevent infinite redelivery in the event of non-transient failures (e.g. malformed messages, though see previous caveat!).
+This will probably be made configurable in a future release.

 ## Compatibility ##

 AMQPSpout has been tested with RabbitMQ 2.3.1 and 2.6.1.
 It should probably work with other